Future of Trade

 Geopolitical Influences and Regionalization

-Geopolitical tensions are increasingly reshaping trade routes and alliances.
-As countries respond to conflicts and economic pressures, new partnerships are emerging, leading to a trend of regionalization.
-Nations are prioritizing local supply chains to enhance trade resilience and reduce dependency on global networks vulnerable to disruption.
+Geopolitical tensions have started to reshape trade routes and alliances- giving rise to new partnerships as countries respond to conflicts and economic pressures.
+So, the trend toward regionalization has increased.
+Countries are prioritizing local supply chains to deliver trade resilience and minimize dependency on global networks.

 AI and Technological Advancements